-452. The ball may be kicked from hands or off the ground from the 20 metre line, directly in front of the goalposts, for a kick out after a score or wide in all competitions.
-All players except the kicker and the goalkeeper shall be outside the 20 metre line, and at least 13 metres from the ball until it is kicked.
+434. The ball must be kicked forward from the hands or off the ground from the 20 metre line, directly in front of the goalposts, for a kick out after a score or wide in all competitions.

+All players, except the kicker and the goalkeeper shall be outside the 20 metre line, and at least 13 metres from the ball until it is kicked.
+Where a kicker other than the goalkeeper is taking the kickout, the goalkeeper must remain in the small rectangle until the ball is kicked.

-The ball must cross the 20 metre line before being played by another player.
-Where another player/s offends, a free shall be awarded to the opposing team on the 20 metre line opposite to where the foul occurred.
+Where player/s offends, a free shall be awarded to the opposing team on the 20 metre line opposite to where the foul occurred.

-- 453. The player taking the kick-out off the ground shall have the option of using a tee. - 454.
-Where in the referee's opinion, a kick out is being taken from the incorrect position, the kick out should be retaken from where indicated by the referee.
+435. The player taking the kick-out off the ground shall have the option of using a tee.

+- 436. Where in the referee's opinion, a kick out is being taken from the incorrect position, the kick out should be retaken from where indicated by the referee.
 A further breach of this rule shall result in the kick out being disallowed and the ball being thrown in between a player from each side on the 20m line.
-All other players shall be 13 metres from the throw in. - 455.
+All other players shall be 10 metres from the throw in. - 437.
 The player taking the kick out may play the ball more than once before any other player plays it, provided, she does not take it into her hands.

-If she plays the ball over the side-line directly from a kickout, it shall be a sideline kick to the opposing team from where it crossed the line.
+If she plays the ball over the side-line directly from a kickout, it shall be a side-line kick to the opposing team from where it crossed the line.